-The candidate's dossier shall then be considered by the Non-Tenure Track Promotion Committee (NTTPC; described in section 3.5.4) which shall make an evaluation, and recommendation on promotion, to the Dean.
+The candidate's dossier shall then be considered by the Non-Tenure Track Promotion Committee (NTTPC; described in section 3.5.3) which shall make an evaluation, and recommendation on promotion, to the Dean.

-After receiving the dossier from the NTTPC, the Dean shall add their evaluation and recommendation.
+After receiving the dossier from the NTTPC, the Dean shall add their evaluation and recommendation for further review by the provost and president as detailed in the UFH.